 Adam Sapey, Chief Operating Officer at K10

 My family are all based in construction.
-My dad’s been a builder and plumber, my uncle is still working on site and most of my friends became tradespeople – I’m the only one sitting in an office all day.
-I’ve worked in construction recruitment for 25 years and started K10 eight years ago.
-We employ up to 200 apprentices across London, mostly aged between 18 and 23 years old.
-Eighty-eight percent of our apprentices are unemployed when we take them on, and come from London’s most deprived boroughs, including Hackney and Camden, where academic attainment is sometimes low and unemployment is high.
+My dad’s been a builder and plumber, my uncle is still working on site and most of my friends became tradespeople.
+We started K10 nine years ago and today, we employ up to 200 apprentices across London, mostly aged between 18 and 23 years old.
+Eighty-eight percent of our apprentices are unemployed when we take them on, and come from London’s most deprived boroughs, where academic attainment is sometimes low and unemployment is high.

 Some of our apprentices face challenges to their mental health which we are painfully aware of.
 From 18-23 there are a lot of change to a young person’s life.
 They are taking on more responsibility both at home and on site and can be moving away from their original support network, or perhaps they don’t come from a stable home life – so we often see people suffering from things like eating disorders, self-harm and depression.